 Their joints have taken the strain of many years, running, jumping in, out of, and over things and we have to find the right food that’s best for their joints.

 Fortunately, that’s now easier than ever thanks to the wide range of dog foods that have been developed with canine joint care in mind.

 What changes do you need to make to your dog feeding regime as your dog gets older?

 The changes you make to your dog feeding regime, and when you make them will vary depending on the age of your dog, and the breed of your dog.

-It is considered that the larger and giant breeds of dog age earlier than the smaller and toy breeds of dog.
+It is considered that the larger and giant breeds of dog's age earlier than the smaller and toy breeds of dogs.